 Used Eyeglass Collection

-- Used eyeglasses are collected by local chapters of the Lions Club and used to help those in Central & South America, Mexico, Haiti, the Philippines & Africa improve their lives with better vision.
+Used eyeglasses are collected by local chapters of the Lions Club and used to help those in Central & South America, Mexico, Haiti, the Philippines & Africa improve their lives with better vision.
 Schools with eyeglasses that are ready for donation may indicate the need for a pick-up by clicking here.

 Design and Innovation Competitions

 All Madison County K-5th grade schools are invited to participate in the Trashformation Innovation Creations!
 Contest.
 Students are challenged to take the materials bound for the recycling bin and use creative problem solving and imagination to turn it into something upcycled, functional, and new!
 The big challenge is that the end product must be able to be used by someone else!